travlr-archived/CodeDepot/README.rst

 globally and easily, will ensure that the best solutions of problems we all identify, will be addressed most thoroughly and efficiently.

-Below are the introductions to six foundational pillars of a proposed software ecosystem that may forever change the entire paradigm of our engagement with software.
-Following each introduction is a link to a addendum paper that will explain that particular component in greater detail.
+Below are six foundational pillars of a proposed software ecosystem that may forever change the entire paradigm of our engagement with software.
 What is presented at this time are merely proposals that will be refined by any willing individual participant and all the participants in whole.
 The paper also will introduce other worthy aspects and notations pertinent to the execution of this proposal.

 The CodeDepot Foundation